TexasTorque/Offset-2023/readme.md

-# Torque-2023
+# Takeoff-2023

-Codebase for ***TBD***, Texas Torque's robot for the 2023 FRC season: Charged Up!
+Codebase for **Takeoff**, Texas Torque's practice robot for the 2023 FRC season: Charged Up!

-The codebase is actually for the two versions of the robot:

-- Bravo: practice robot.
-- Charlie: competition robot.

 ## Subsystems